arxarinze/speed-block-get-poc/README.md

 cp env.example .env
-add your web3 Node to .env file yarn install yarn run dev for development use yarn run build for production use
+add your web3 Node to .env file yarn install yarn run dev #for development use yarn run build && yarn run start #for production use
 ```

 ***run api as stated above***